kch-chloe/kch-chloe.github.io/_pages/cv.md

 Education
 ======
 * MSc Banking and Digital Finance, University College London, 2025 - 2026
-  * Department of Civil, Environmental, and Geomatic Engineering, Institute of Finance & Technology
+  * Department of Civil, Environmental, and Geomatic Engineering
+  * Institute of Finance & Technology

 * BA(Econ) Accounting and Finance, University of Manchester, 2022 - 2025
   * Grade: First Class (1)Grade: First Class (1)
   * It is accredited by The Institute of Chartered Accountants, Association of Chartered Accountants, and the Chartered Institute of Management Accountants